 20 Appendices

-- Appendix C: Social Network Influence and Selection Models (associated with Chapter 12)
+- Appendix B: Social network influence and selection models (associated with Chapter 12)

 20.1.1 Using functions to import data

-file is useful because you can open it with Excel and save Excel files as .csv
+The .csv file is useful because you can open it with Excel and save Excel files as .csv files.

 20.1.2 Saving a file from the internet